Blake Stone: Aliens of Gold: Release

-The shareware version of the game was released December 3, 1993.
+The shareware version of the game was released on December 3, 1993.
 The registered version of Blake Stone shipped with a comic book, called Blake Stone Adventure. id Software released Doom one week after Apogee released Blake Stone.
 Doom quickly eclipsed Blake Stone, which sold poorly after initial success.
 Joe Siegler presented the game at COMDEX in Las Vegas.

 In 2009, the game was re-released with Windows support on GOG.com, with support for macOS added in 2013 and Linux in 2014 (using DOSbox emulator); a Steam release followed in 2015.
 Native Linux version of the same (BStone) source port can be built manually.
 In 2017, the game was ported to Amiga.

 Reception

 Computer Gaming World reported in March 1994 that while not quite as good as Doom, "Blake Stone is nonetheless a high quality, first person blast-fest".
 The magazine concluded that the game "delivers the goods on all counts" and was worth the registration fee.

+James V. Trunzo reviewed Blake Stone: Aliens of Gold in White Wolf #45 (July, 1994), giving it a final evaluation of "Excellent" and stated that "If you're tired of games that make you spend half your time traveling from one place to another or games that make you talk to dozens of moronic NPCs, Blake Stone: Aliens of Gold will shock you out of your lethargy.
+It's a great change of pace while still a challenge and a different kind of 'you are there' experience."